Sports Premium Funding

 What Does the Sport Premium Mean for My School?

 "Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this."
 (DfE, June 2013)

 At Menheniot Primary School we have split up the funding by the three key areas for consideration: Physical Education, Healthy Active Lifestyles and Competitive Sport.
 We are spending the Sport Premium Grant on the following:

-We are working to a three year plan which specifies how we intend to use the funding each year.
+We work to a three year plan which specifies how we intend to use the funding each year.
 We are part of Arena, a Sports Partnership, based at Callington Community College, which provides staff development opportunities and competitions and leagues.
-Liskeard School and Community College also provides the children with opportunities for inter-school sports and competitions.
+Liskeard School and Community College also provide the children with opportunities for inter-school sports and competitions.

 What is the impact?
 What have we achieved so far?

-We are aiming to continue to raise pupil involvement in sport, to encourage all pupils to participate in after school sporting clubs and to continue to provide specialist coaching.
+We aim to increase pupil involvement in sport, to encourage all pupils to participate in after school sporting clubs and to continue to provide specialist coaching.